Skip to main content

 What is induction?

 Induction is the most energy-efficient cooking technology currently on the market.
-Around 90% of induction heat reaches your food; far exceeding traditional gas or electric resistance heating.
+Around 90% of induction heat reaches your food, far exceeding traditional gas or electric resistance heating.
 Learn more about the benefits of induction cooking.

 Will my pots and pans work on an induction range?